jcolemorrison/education-terraform-tutorial/terraform-getting-started.md

 }
 ```

 For more information, read the [Providers](https://developer.hashicorp.com/terraform/language/providers) documentation.
-Visit our [Terraform Registry](https://registry.terraform.io/browse/providers) for a full list of Terraform providers.
+Visit the [Terraform Registry](https://registry.terraform.io/browse/providers) for a full list of Terraform providers.

 ### Resource Block

-Use `resource` blocks to describe infrastructure components made available for management through providers specified in your `terraform` block.
-The resources you create are dependent upon which providers you have installed.
+The `resource` blocks describe infrastructure components made available for management through providers specified in your `terraform` block.
+The resources you create depend upon the providers you have installed.

 ```hcl
 resource "docker_image" "nginx" {